-Students who receive scholarships from Bellin College are required to send an acknowledgement to the donors in the form of a thank you note or letter.
-These thank you letters must be turned in to the Development Office Assistant by September 30, 2010.
+Students who receive scholarship monies from Bellin College are required to send an acknowledgement to their designated donors in the form of a personal note of thanks, and attend a reception.

-Scholarship recipients are also required to attend a Scholarship Reception scheduled on October 14, 2010 at Bellin College.
-Students who fail to submit a thank you letter and/or attend the banquet will not receive the scholarship the following semester.
+Thank you letters must be turned in to the Development Office Assistant by September 30, 2011.
+Scholarship recipients are also required to attend a Scholarship Reception scheduled on October 20, 2011 at Bellin College.

+Failure to submit a thank you letter and/or attend the banquet will result in the scholarship being cancelled and it will not be replaced with other grant aid.